 The Amalfi Coast

-The Amalfi Coast is everything you’ve ever wanted out of a post card destination.
+The Amalfi Coast is everything you’ve ever wanted out of a postcard destination.
 Sheer cliffs, lush greenery, colorful architecture, bright blue ocean, amazing seafood, delicious limoncello, warm weather, The Amalfi Coast has it all.
-We have an entire Vacation week based in the Amalfi Coast, and its one of our most popular vacations for a good reason.
+We have an entire Vacation week based in the Amalfi Coast, and it is one of our most popular vacations for a good reason.
 Who wouldn’t want to be here?

 In 79 AD Mount Vesuvius erupted and famously destroyed the city of Pompeii.
 Today we can visit the ruins of the town and those who refused to flee the volcano.
 We visit Pompeii one day on our Amalfi Coast Vacation.